ChipNowacek/ibgib/README.md

    * The address can be changed in `ib_gib_umb/apps/web_gib/config/config.exs`
    * The port can be changed in `ib_gib_umb/apps/web_gib/config/dev.exs`

+### commit messages

+I have a [`git-commit-template.txt`](https://github.com/ibgib/ibgib/blob/master/git-commit-template.txt) that I use when doing commits.

+I would be very grateful :pray: if you would utilize this.
+If you are unfamiliar with git commit templates...they're awesome! :fireworks: Just start a question issue and I would be happy to explain what they are, how to use them (how I use them anyway), etc.

+That file is also where you can get the meaning of the commit emojis that I use.

 ### troubleshooting

 * If you are getting a bunch of `Postgrex.Protocol` errors when starting the